ssimkani/black_hole_quiz_app/README.md

 ## Overview

 This short quiz relates to critical concepts about Black Holes.
-It is designed to test your knowledge and understanding of phenomena such as event horizons, gravitational effects, and BH properties.
+It is designed to test knowledge and understanding of phenomena such as event horizons and BH properties.
+This web app translates important conceptual Black Hole knowledge into a digestible format.
+Each question targets a core concept from black hole physics, and immediate explanations are provided to help users learn as they progress.
+This structure ensures that the quiz is a learning experience grounded in the conceptual knowledge of black holes.

 ## Sources Used